kanechoo/hexo-category-tag-tool/README.md

 ##### Usage：

-download the release jar then open cmd type `java -jar hexo-category-tag-tool-1.0.jar` to run,enjoy it!
+download the release jar.zip then open cmd type `java -jar hexo-category-tag-tool-1.0.jar` to run,enjoy it!